DiscreteTom/UniStart/README.md

 }
 ```

-By using `AdvancedEvent` and closures, you can write your logic **_at the same place_**, instead of spreading your logic in many different locations.
+By using `UniEvent` and closures, you can write your logic **_at the same place_**, instead of spreading your logic in many different locations.

 > This is inspired by [Vue Composition API](https://vuejs.org/guide/extras/composition-api-faq.html#more-flexible-code-organization).